NodeOS/NodeOS/README.md

 - start here `git clone https://gist.github.com/6757451.git NodeOS`
 - current milestone is to complete the docker release pipeline
 - next milestone is to complete `init` and `npkg`
+- core packages are itemized at [npkg.org](http://npkg.org)

 ## Introduction

-NodeOS is an OS only by the following definition:
+node-os is an OS only by the following definition:

 ```
 +-----------+